Miles of Line

 Funding & Powermix

 We purchase our power from South Texas Electric Cooperative on a wholesale basis.
-Our power mix varies from month to month, but what we use to provide our members with electricity is generally made up like this:
+The fuel mix varies from month to month, but it is generally: